Freedom, and Phenom enjoying some early morning grazing on

 ledge, catching the breeze coming through the big doors at either

 end of the barn, or grooming each other.
-Sometimes they
+They are arranged in the stalls so that bullying is minimized - they

-In the summer, I bring them in when I too would want to be inside
+In the summer, I bring them in when I too want to be inside

 to avoid the heat and bugs.
 In the winter, they enjoy protection